SampleEnvironment/SECoP/protocol/issues/059 set_mode and mode instead of some commands.rst

 350 FINALIZING is used for the case, when the value is already stable at target, but some finaling is still happening.

-The 'MOVING' status is no longer reflected in the status, but must be dereived from mode(_state).
+The MOVING status is no longer reflected in the status, but must be dereived from mode(_state).